SriteshSuranjan/Banking-Management-System/README.md

 - 'database/': Includes SQL scripts for database setup.
 - 'screenshots/': Screenshots of the application in action.

+# Architecture
+The system is structured using the MVC pattern, which helps in separating concerns and making the code more modular and maintainable:

+- Model: Handles the business logic and data management.
+- View: Manages the user interface and presentation of data.
+- Controller: Handles user inputs, interacts with the model, and updates the view.

 # 📦 Features
 - User Registration & Login
 - Account Creation